vg2507/Virus-Generator/README.md

 # Virus-Generator
-This program is written on python, it can generate a virus for you for any windows
+This program is written on python, it can generate a virus for any windows

 # How to install
 1. Click `Releases` and download the installer.